neurolabusc/crnl/docs/source/pwi/index.rst

  - MSR (Maximum signal reduction) measures normalized drop in signal at peak relative to the baseline period prior to arrival of contrast (e.g. a measure of peak height).
 This appears to correlate with CBF (Klose et al., 1999).
  - MTT (Mean transit time) Similar to gamma first moment, for deconvolution methods this is based on CBV/CBF.
  - TTP (Time-to-peak) time from first appearance of bolus in artery to peak signal change observed in tissue.
 Surprisingly, this has proved one of the most reliable measures for identifying abnormal tissue (Christensen et al., 2009) and predicting abnormal behavior (Hillis et al., 2001) in acute stroke.
- - Rsquare ( `Coefficient of Determination  <http://en.wikipedia.org/wiki/Coefficient_of_determination>`_ ) describes how well the model describes the observed data, and ranges from 0 to 1, e.g. an Rsquare of 0.75 suggest that the model predicts 75% of the observed variance.
+ - Rsquare ( `Coefficient of Determination  <https://en.wikipedia.org/wiki/Coefficient_of_determination>`_ ) describes how well the model describes the observed data, and ranges from 0 to 1, e.g. an Rsquare of 0.75 suggest that the model predicts 75% of the observed variance.

 Links
 -------------------------------------------

- - `DSCoMAN <https://dblab.duhs.duke.edu/modules/dscoman/index.php?id=1>`_ is a free tool for raw or Boxerman et al. corrected linear-fitted perfusion parameters.
+ - `DSCoMAN <https://sites.duke.edu/dblab/dscoman/>`_ is a free tool for raw or Boxerman et al. corrected linear-fitted perfusion parameters.
 This software works as a plugin to the free ImageJ program.
  - `Perfusion Mismatch Analyzer (PMA) <http://asist.umin.jp/index-e.htm>`_ is a free tool from Japan’s Acute Stroke Imaging Standardization Group.
- - `PerfScape <http://www.ntntrading.co.th/2011/index.php/en/perfscape.html>`_  is a professional tool that uses the deconvolution method (Ostergaard et al.).
+ - `PerfScape <https://www.ntntrading.co.th/2011/index.php/en/perfscape.html>`_  is a professional tool that uses the deconvolution method (Ostergaard et al.).
  - `StrokeTool <http://www.digitalimagesolutions.de/>`_  is a professional tool that uses the deconvolution method (Ostergaard et al.).
  - `Jim <http://www.xinapse.com/Manual/perfusion_algorithms.html>`_  is a professional tool that uses deconvolution methods (Ostergaard et al.).
 This tool has a lot of clever features that provide a lot of utility.
- - `Tero Tuominen <http://www.sal.tkk.fi/publications/pdf-files/etuo04.pdf>`_  wrote an exellent manuscript describing deconvolution analysis.
- - `Wikipedia <http://en.wikipedia.org/wiki/Gamma_distribution>`_  has a great page describing the gamma probability function.
+ - `Wikipedia <https://en.wikipedia.org/wiki/Gamma_distribution>`_  has a great page describing the gamma probability function.
 This function is related to the gamma fitting used in PWI (however, the Gamma PDF has two parameters and unit area, whereas for PWI we include one parameter that describes delay and a second to describe amplitude).
  - My software attempts to find the best gamma function to fit the observed data by adjusting four values: input time, peak time, peak amplitude and shape.
 However, like many equations, these parameters interact, making it challenging to find the optimal combination of parameters.
 This is a great application for Powell’s Method, which has many other applications in neuroimaging (e.g. spatial coregistration/normalization; computing optimal hemodynamic response, etc).

 References